snapsui/snapcn/packages/cli/README.md

 }
 ```

-## add
+## Adding Components

-Use the `add` command to add components to your project.
+To add components to your project, use the `add` command.

-The `add` command adds a component to your project and installs all required dependencies.
+This command adds the specified component and installs any necessary dependencies.

 ```bash
 npx snapcn add [component]
 ```

-You can also use the optional `--all` flag to install all components:
+To install all available components at once, you can use the `--all` option:

 ```bash
 npx snapcn add --all
 ```

-You can also use the `--exmaple` flag to select and install example & demo you saw on webside:
+If you want to install example components or demos from the website, use the `--exmaple` flag:

 ```bash
 npx snapcn add --example
 ```

-You can also run the command without any arguments to view a list of all available components:
+Running the command without any arguments will display a list of all available components:

 ```bash

 npx snapcn add
 ```

-## shadcn-ui
+## shadcn-ui Integration

-You can also use the same CLI for selecting & installing shadcn-ui components:
+You can also use the Snap UI CLI to select and install components from `shadcn-ui`:

 ```bash
 npx snapcn add --shadcn button
 ```

+Or, to install all shadcn-ui components, use:

 ```bash
 npx snapcn add --shadcn --all
 ```

+## Customization

+Snap UI components are designed to be flexible.
+You can extend or override styles using Tailwind CSS or custom CSS to fit your project’s design requirements.
+You can also modify the component behavior with your own logic.